Tornadoes of 1977: May 16–21

 A tornado near Shamrock, Texas on May 16, 1977.

 A very large tornado outbreak moved across Texas, Oklahoma, and Kansas.
 This outbreak included one of the strongest tornadoes ever in the Oklahoma Panhandle, a long track F4 tornado which struck the small town of Keyes, Oklahoma and tracked into Baca County, Colorado, where it dissipated.
 An F2 tornado touched down in Moore, Oklahoma and moved through Oklahoma City.
 An F3 touched down very close to the Altus, Oklahoma AFB.
 A long track F2 tornado touched down near Elkhart, Kansas before continuing striking the eastern fridges of Ulysses, Kansas damaging several farms before tracking into the east side of Garden City, Kansas where more damage was noted before dissipating in northern Finney County after traveling 117 miles though it may have been a tornado family.

 June

 132 tornadoes were reported in the U.S. in June.

 July

 99 tornadoes were reported in the U.S. in July.

+July 10 (Serbia)

+A violent tornado tore through the village of Negbina, Serbia (then Yugoslavia), destroying multiple homes, this tornado is unrated.